 Dominos is a pizza joint that prides itself on being the king of convenience, and it brings that title through to its chatbot, “Dom.”

 It began with the legendary pizza emoji text, allowing users with a Domino’s profile and saved pizza preferences to simply send the emoji or the word PIZZA to their bot, and they’d get a pizza delivered to their door.

 How much simpler can ordering a pizza get?
-Not much, but they somehow managed to make it easier.
+Not much, but they somehow managed to do it.

-Then, in 2017, it introduced its full menu to the bot, so users can customize their orders as they like.
+Then, in 2017, it introduced its full menu to the bot, so users could customize their orders as they like.

-And to take this chatbot example even further, it’s even enabling Dom to take phone orders.
+And to take it even further, it’s even enabling Dom to take phone orders.

 Domino’s Chief Digital Officer says this new Dom ability is “freeing up our store team members to focus on preparing orders and serving customers already in the lobby.”

 It’s not surprising that Dominos is one of the first to integrate this technology; after all, Dom was the pioneer in the pizza and takeout industry.

 Don’t be afraid to integrate and experiment with new technologies – no matter what your industry.

 The best and longest-lasting companies are those that stay ahead of the curve and are ready to offer new technology and solutions before consumers even realize they need them.